kmlawson/history-of-history-in-east-asia/seminars.md

 Durrant, Stephen W, Wai-yee Li, Michael Nylan, and Hans van Ess. *The Letter to Ren an and Sima Qian’s Legacy*, 2016.

 Ess, Hans van.
 ‘Recent Studies on Sima Qian’.
 Edited by Stephen W. Durrant. *Monumenta Serica* 49 (2001): 517–28.

+Ess, Hans van, Olga Lomová, and Dorothee Schaab-Hanke. *Views from Within, Views from Beyond: Approaches to the Shiji as an Early Work of Historiography*.
+Harrassowitz Verlag, 2015.

 Hardy, Grant. *Worlds of Bronze and Bamboo: Sima Qian’s Conquest of History* (1999) (P)